IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

   , paramSquareInteger                   = "squareIntegerModel"
 ```
 (Getting the string wrong here, for example putting "squareInteger" instead will
 give `parse error (not enough input) at ""`.
-This will happen whenever the
+Errors will occur whenever the
 Haskell code attempts to read something from an R object that doesn't actually
-occur in the object.)
+occur in the object, and they can sometimes be qutie cryptic.)

 #### Step 7